 The Marginalized Student – From Identifying to Celebrating

-This workshop helps junior teachers and counselors learn how to more effectively work with youth of African and Hispanic descent from under-represented communities, using alternative education and my experience working with at risk youth.
+This workshop helps teachers and counselors learn how to work more effectively with teens and young adults of African and Latino descent from under-represented communities, as well as American youth from rural areas, using alternative education and cultural intervention models.

 Prison Bizness – Why Are So Many Black Men in Jail?